Message From Fire Chief Black

 I am grateful to be part of the community and privileged to work with such an experienced workforce who serve the community with passion, professionalism, and honor on a daily basis.

-“The mission of East Jefferson Fire Rescue is Proudly serving the needs of our community through trust, honor, and respect.”
+“The mission of East Jefferson Fire Rescue is to make our community safer

 In Response to the COVID-19 Outbreak